Every winter vulnerable and older people die unnecessarily due to the cold. Many deaths and illnesses can be prevented by keeping homes warm and dry.

 - check your lights are working and your windscreen washer is full

 - if going on a long journey, take a shovel, torch, boots, warm clothing, food, a hot drink and a charged mobile phone

 Cold weather is especially dangerous for older people or people with serious illnesses.
-If you are concerned about anyone please Call Derbyshire telephone 01629 533190.
-In an emergency call 999.
+If you're concerned about anyone please Call Derbyshire, tel: 01629 533190.
+In an emergency tel: 999.

 Community oil buying scheme

 Rural Action Derbyshire operates a community oil buying scheme that provides people who use oil to heat their house with the opportunity to obtain it at a lower price.
 This scheme operates across Derbyshire and is open to individuals and businesses.